-If you’re making the hamper at home, this can have some advantages.
+If you’re making a DIY Christmas hamper at home, this can have some advantages.
 Obviously, you yourself will have complete control over what goes into the hamper, meaning you can personalise to the max.

-This is a good option if the recipient is your partner or a loved one that you know well, as this gives you the scope to include things like their favourite chocolate or a nostalgic wine that you once shared on a special occasion.
-You can also include some additional sentimental items such as a letter telling them how much you appreciate them and some handmade goodies.
+This is a good option if the recipient is your partner or a loved one that you know well.
+It gives you the scope to include things like their favourite chocolate or a nostalgic wine that you once shared on a special occasion.
+You can also include some additional sentimental items, such as a letter telling them how much you appreciate them and some handmade goodies.

 On the other hand, if you’re a bit strapped for time and stuck for choice, a store-bought hamper could be the way to go.
-You’ll be able to browse a few different options and choose one with items you think the recipient will be surprised and delighted to receive.
+You’ll be able to browse a few different options and choose one with items you think will surprise and delight the recipient.

-Brand-specific store-bought hampers are fantastic if you know that someone has a penchant for a particular brand, as although you haven’t hand-picked every individual item, it still shows you care about them and listen to their likes and dislikes.
-They can also be great value for money, as these hampers often cost less than if you were to purchase each separate item and the packaging yourself.
+Brand-specific store-bought hampers are fantastic if you know that someone has a penchant for a particular brand.
+Although you haven’t hand-picked every individual item, it still shows you care about them and listen to their likes and dislikes.
+They can also be great value for money, as these hampers often cost less than if you were to purchase each element separately.

-Store-bought hampers have been planned to contain a varied selection of items that have a good chance of pleasing even the pickiest of recipients.
-It’s still a sensible idea to find out if the person receiving the hamper is likely to have any allergies or dietary requirements and whether they drink alcohol to avoid choosing one containing problematic items.
+Store-bought hampers contain a varied selection of items that have a good chance of pleasing even the pickiest of recipients.
+It’s still a sensible idea to find out if the person receiving the hamper has any allergies or dietary requirements.
+It’s also good to check whether they drink alcohol to avoid choosing one containing problematic items.

-The All Dark Vegan Chocolate Hamper Collection is a sure-fire way to please any of your dairy-free or vegan pals.
-This bumper hamper includes 70% Dark Chocolate Ginger Puddles, an 80% Fruit & Nut Dark Slab, a 70% Dark Chocolate Slab, one Mini Hazelnut Buche Log, a Dark Chocolate & Cocoa Nibs Slab, and a Dark Chocolate Pocket Box.
+The Taste: Serious Dark Fix Collection is sure to please any of pals who are into the richer side of chocolate.
+This bumper collection includes 70% Dark Chocolate Batons, an 80% Fruit & Nut Dark Slab, a Serious Dark Fix H-Box and Sour Cherry Chocolate Selectors.
 Everything’s better on the dark side.